mze-runner/amn-express/README.md

 ### Initialization

-To build-in amn into your middleware pipeline, you have to call `amn.mw.init` before any other router chained middleware.
+To build-in amn into your middleware pipeline, you have to call `amn.init` before any other router chained middleware.

 You can initialize amn in two ways.